Safari

 Large Type

-If you want to read a person's phone number off the screen while dialling it across the room, you can make it display in large numbers across the screen.
-To do this, click on the number and choose "Large Type" from the pop-up menu.
+If you want to read a person's phone number off the screen while dialing it across the room, you can make it display in large numbers across the screen.
+To do this, click on the number and choose “Large Type” from the pop-up menu.

 Address Book Sharing